-Elizabeth "Beth" March from Little Women, who ar first was just a little delicate, but later contracted scarlet fever and the side-effects gravely weakened her.
+Elizabeth "Beth" March from Little Women, who at first was just a little delicate, but later contracted scarlet fever and, unlike her sisters Meg and Jo who recovered well from it as kids, the side-effects on her heart weakened her further.
 She later became the March family's dead little sister.

 Many of the female characters created by Edgar Allen Poe fit this type.
 Notable examples include the eponymous heroines of his short stories "Ligeia" and "Berenice", and his famous poem "Annabel Lee".
 They always die.